Two people looking at a compass and a map.

 70 124% 177%

-What If You Work While Receiving Benefits?
+What If I Work While Receiving Benefits?

 For a variety of reasons, many people continue to work after they have begun receiving benefits.
 If you choose to keep working, you will be subject to an earnings threshold of $22,320 annually, or $1,860 monthly.
 Earned income over that will cause a benefit reduction of $1 for every $2 earned over the threshold.
 However, the benefit that is withheld will be added back to the benefit you receive once you reach Full Retirement Age or your earnings fall below the threshold, whichever comes first.